IratxeGarrido/abtest/README.md

 I created a function called `fire()` that will be called on a click event.
 So every time the user clicks on the button the `trackEvent` function will be called and print the URL, the text shown and the user session.

 **5.Every single page view and click shall be tracked.**
-This is done in the `analytics_api_controller.js`
+This is done in the `analytics_api_controller.js` via the `connect()` function

 **6.We want to determine a winning variation by comparing the CTR (click-through rate) of clicks on the “Sign up” button.
 The CTR of a page is "number of clicks" divided by "number of page views".
 As a user can only effectively convert aka signup once, the counts for the CTR computation need to be unique per user.
 So a single user clicking ten times and reloading the page 5 times should still be only counted as one converted user.
 Make sure this is possible with the data you send and explain on a high level how.**
-The data I would send would be something similar to what is in the split dashboard:
+This could be done with the information sent, when a unique User ID is attached to every event sent to the analytics API.
+Since the `PageView` event is sent for every page load, this gives you the "number of page views".
+And the "number of clicks" is tracked via the `Click` event in the SIGN UP button.

+You can also use the data from the split dashboard to calculate the CTR:
 - The number of participants
 - The number participants that didn't finished the experiment (didn't click on the button)
 - The number participants that completed the experiment (did click on the button) With this data you can calculate the CTR = non-finished / completed Split already takes into account if a user click 5 times and/or refreshes 10 times as one converted user

-You could also do this by sending session ID and the number of page views that every variant has and the see if the SIGN UP button has been clicked by checking if there is an event named SIGN UP